altheachu/keeper/README.md

 cd first-app
 npm start -->

+# Purpose
+The project is forked from the course 'The Complete Full-Stack Web Development Bootcamp' maded by Angela Yu in Udemy.
+I update it from time to time if I learn something new about React.js.
+The project is for me to get familiar with the usage of React.js.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).